3 Tool Tracking Approaches to Stop Theft & Reduce Replacement Costs

 - Expensive tool replacement costs

-- Delayed or cancelled jobs
+- Delayed or cancelled jobs, resulting in lower revenue

 - Wasted work hours spent locating tools

-Although there are hands-on and manual inventory methods to choose from, the most efficient solution is to incorporate an automated tool tracking solution into your day-to-day activities.
+At the end of the day, the most efficient solution is to incorporate an automated tool tracking solution into your day-to-day activities.

-By affixing a network of barcodes, RFID tags, or GPS trackers to expensive tools, self-employed workers and tradespeople have a greater chance of combating the £5.2 billion that UK businesses lose each year through delayed and cancelled jobs due to the sudden unavailability of tools.
+By affixing a network of barcodes, RFID tags, or GPS trackers to expensive tools, self-employed workers and tradespeople have a greater chance of combatting the £5.2 billion that UK businesses lose each year through delayed and cancelled jobs due to the sudden unavailability of tools.